 The Assessments Receivable The infrastructure of the District was built with tax-exempt bonds.
-The proceeds of these bonds were used to construct improvements within the District which consists of roadway improvements, landscaping, open areas, streetlights, multi-modal paths, master drainage systems and a water and wastewater distribution and collection service system.
+The proceeds of these bonds were used to construct improvements within the District which consists of roadway improvements, landscaping, open areas, streetlights, multi-modal paths, master drainage systems and a water and waste water distribution and collection service system.
 The bonds are supported by assessments that are levied upon the benefiting properties.
 The bonds are repaid with monies collected in the annual tax bill sent out by the County Tax Collector's Offices and appear in the Non-Ad Valorem section of the tax bill as "Bond Debt Assessment".
-As of September 30, 2024, the outstanding Assessment Receivable to support the future bond liability for the District was \$85,306,825.
+As of September 30, 2024, the outstanding Assessment Receivable to support the future bond liability for the District was \$6,455,627.

-Due from other Governments As of September 30, 2024 no balance is due from other governments.
+Due from Other Governments As of September 30, 2024 no balance is due from other governments.

-Due from Other Funds The inter-fund balances result from the time lag between the dates that (1) interfund goods and services were provided, reimbursable expenditures occurred or bond prepayments were received (2) transactions are recorded in the accounting system and (3) payments between funds are made.
+Due from Other Funds The inter-fund balances result from the time lag between the dates that (1) inter-fund goods and services were provided, reimbursable expenditures occurred or bond prepayments were received (2) transactions are recorded in the accounting system and (3) payments between funds are made.
 The balance, if any, at September 30, 2024 is expected to be repaid shortly after year-end from available current assets and next year funding.

-There is no allowance for doubtful accounts as management believes the accounts are fully collectible as of September 30, 2024.
+The accounts receivable is shown net of the allowance for doubtful accounts totaling \$2,562 as of September 30, 2024.